 - Appreciation – take time to appreciate the local tropical fruits, the beautiful sun showers, the stunning sunsets and night skies, learning different languages, and being part of a farming family.

 - Commitment – keeping your promises, being on time, don’t mind being out of your comfort zone, being proactive in daily tasks, enjoy challenges and being busy most of the day.

 - Sociable – willing to interact by exchanging experiences, ideas, brainstorming future solutions with us, asking questions when confused, voicing your issues clearly – during your stay.

 You will be Involved in these Types of Farm Work

-- Harvest Papaya and Platains at the Farm, combined with a one our hike.
+- Harvest Papaya, Banana and Plantains at the Farm, combined with a one our hike.

-- Help us construct the Volunteer bamboo cabin 6×3 Meters.
+- Help us construct the natural / bamboo constructions.

-- Help in the kitchen, cutting vegetables, prepare drinks, set the table, etc.
+- Help in the kitchen, cutting vegetables, prepare drinks, set the table, wash and dry the dishes, etc.

-- Give food to chickens, guinea pigs and dogs
+- Give food to chickens, cats and dogs

 - Be interested in all kinds of work and don’t be afraid of hard, physical commitment.